Coalville: Gastronomy

 Historian William George Hoskins had little complimentary to say about Coalville in his Shell Guide (1970), aside from remarking that "excellent pork pies" were produced there.
 A food and drink festival was held in the town in November 2013.

 Media

 Established in 1893, the Coalville Times is a weekly newspaper that covers the town and the whole of North West Leicestershire, as well as areas of South Derbyshire and Hinckley and Bosworth.
 It is situated on Bridge Road, Coalville, where the Ashby Times and Swadlincote Times are also produced.

+Television signals can only be received from the Sutton Coldfield TV transmitter which broadcast BBC West Midlands and ITV Central (West) from Birmingham.
+However, BBC East Midlands and ITV Central (East) are also received through cable and satellite television such as Freesat and Sky.